Chris-Chang/learngit/readme.txt

-git is a Version control system git is free software add this line
+git is a distributed Version control system git is free software